faan11/flatpak-compose/README.md

 ```bash
 flatpak-compose apply [-f file.yaml]
 ```
+This command will look for flatpak-compose.yaml or flatpak-compose.yml by default.

 #### Plan Changes (Print Only)
 Print the commands without applying changes.
 ```bash
 flatpak-compose plan [-f file.yaml]
 ```
+This command will look for flatpak-compose.yaml or flatpak-compose.yml by default.

 #### Export the system current state
 Print the system current state in a YAML file.